 In many instances, a car accident can leave a person suffering from serious internal organ damage.
 These types of abdominal injuries can cause life-long debilitating effects.
 Abdominal injuries suffered in a New York City car accident can be especially dangerous because many injuries do not show obvious external signs of being present immediately after a car accident.
 Many abdominal injuries show their symptoms days, weeks, or even months after a car accident.

-If you or a loved one have suffered serious internal injuries after a New York City car accident, do not hesitate to contact Wingate, Russotti, Shapiro & Halperin, LLP.
+If you or a loved one have suffered serious internal injuries after a New York City car accident, do not hesitate to contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We can be reached at (212) 986-7353.

 Common Types of Abdominal Injuries Suffered in New York City Car Accidents